aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence at either of the conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS).
-The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Saturday March 26, 2023**.
+The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Friday March 25, 2023**.
 The SISRIS workshop at Botany2023 will be held on **Sunday July 23, 2023**.
 Details about the workshop schedule and pre-workshop preparation are included below.

 All conference participants may attend the invited symposium.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops

-## General Workshop Schedule (4 hours - precise times for each conference TBD)
+## General Workshop Schedule (4 hours)
-## ASB Workshop Schedule
+## ASB Workshop Schedule March 25
 * 1:30-1:40 pm: Welcome and logistics
 * 1:40-2:00 pm: Introductory remarks
 * 2:00–3:15 pm: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform